Takatenjin Castle: History

 The origins of Takatenjin Castle are obscure.
 It may have been built at some point in the 15th century by the Kushima clan, a minor local clan who were retainers of the Imagawa clan.
 Kushima Masashige (1492-1521) led the Imagawa army during a failed invasion of Kai province, reaching the approaches to Kōfu before being defeated by the Takeda clan under Takeda Nobutora.
 The clan was later suppressed during the reign of Imagawa Yoshimoto for siding with his enemies during an internal power struggle.
 Imagawa Yoshimoto gave the castle to the Ogasawara clan.
 Although the Imagawa were defeated by a coalition between Oda Nobunaga and Tokugawa Ieyasu and the Tokugawa clan gained control of the castle, Ieyasu left Ogasawara Nagatada as castellan at the time of the Battle of Anegawa in 1570.

 In 1571, Takeda Shingen laid siege to Takatenjin Castle with 20,000 men.
 Although he captured most of Tōtōmi Province, he was unsuccessful in taking this castle.
 However, during the Siege of Takatenjin (1574) Takatenjin fell to the forces of Takeda Katsuyori.
 Katsuyori gained great prestige in the capture of a castle where his famous father had failed.
 However, this glory was short-lived, as the following year the Takeda clan suffered severe losses against the Oda-Tokugawa alliance and found it impossible to keep the supply lines to Takatenjin Castle open.
 Nevertheless, the defenders of Tatatenjin continued to put up a stubborn resistance, and by 1580, Ieyasu had given up on attempts to capture the castle by assault, but instead built six bases around the castle to keep it isolated.
-When the defenders ran out of supplies by March 1581, the castellan Okabe Motonobu led his remaining 700 men on a charge against the Oda lines in an attempt to break the siege Siege of Takatenjin (1581), but all were killed.
+When the defenders ran out of supplies by March 1581, the castellan Okabe Motonobu led his remaining 700 men on a charge against the Oda lines in an attempt to break the siege known as the Siege of Takatenjin (1581), but all were killed.
 The castle was abandoned soon afterwards.

 The castle was listed as one of the Continued Top 100 Japanese Castles in 2017.

 The city of Kakegawa maintains the ruins and several hiking courses on the mountain.
 On the summit is a Shinto shrine and monuments to the war dead from the Satsuma Rebellion and First Sino-Japanese War.
 A faux tenshu was constructed on the summit before World War II, but was subsequently destroyed by lightning and only a concrete base remains.